Maximize Foot Traffic and Walk-Ins to Your Retail Store

 Try Digital Options

 Typically, we think of digital solutions as the enemy of brick-and-mortar retail.
 After all, people who are shopping online aren't people who walk into your store.
 But tapping into the power of digital solutions could help you pull more people in.
+These are a few options to consider.

-Consider push notifications.
-These messages come from you and go directly to a consumer's cellphone.
+Push notifications come from you and go directly to a consumer's cellphone.

-You could use those messages to explain a big sale you're holding, or you could talk about why a visit right now would be a good idea.
 Adweek reports that the majority of global cellphone users have enabled push notifications on their devices.
 And some savvy companies are personalizing the messages they send, which helps consumers to feel both seen and appreciated.

 You can also work with geo-fencing companies and push specific messages to consumers when they're standing close to the entrance of your store.
 These are messages that are tagged by location, so consumers will only see them when they have the potential to become walk-in customers.
 While some consumers might find these messages a little intrusive, others might discover you through their savvy use.